sparkmicro/Ki-nTree/README.md

 ```
 $ git submodule update --init
 ```
-2. Create and activate a new python environment (Python 3.6+) inside the `Ki-nTree` folder:
+2. Create and activate a new python environment (Python 3.6 and newer) inside the `Ki-nTree` folder:
 ```
 $ cd Ki-nTree
 $ python3 -m venv env-kintree